 Your mental health

-The first few weeks and months after having a baby can be very emotional.
+The first few weeks and months after having a baby can be emotional.
 You may feel a huge mix of emotions from joy, love and pride to worry, sadness and frustration.

 How are you?

-Many women find it hard to talk about any negative feelings after having a baby because they feel under pressure to be happy.
-Knowing more about some of the things that new mums can struggle with may help you feel more prepared - have a look at Tommy's advice on planning ahead for after the birth.
+Knowing more about some of the things that new parents and carers can struggle with may help you feel more prepared.
+Have a look at Tommy's advice on planning ahead for after the birth and their advice for dads and partners.

 You're not alone